OlafSta/Affordable-sdr-RadioSpectrometer/V2_Notes.md

 Each recording is converted into a power vs frequency plot (insert a image here) <img width="890" height="434" alt="FFT" src="https://github.com/user-attachments/assets/365145b0-792b-423c-9787-c4d0f8e4da47" />
   Once this is repeated multiple times we can represent the amplitude with a colour and stack each of the lines vertically to give a waterfall graph. ie each fft in the code give one horizontal line in the waterfall plot.

+The FFT is a much faster way of computing the DFT. for a 1-million-point FFT the DFT does *10^12* operations while the FFT does only 20 million operations.
+So why is this a bottle neck in my vanilla V1 system code??

+### FFT as bottle neck ###
+1. Looping in Python.
+2. Reading data in the HDF5 file, we do thousands of small reads from the disk which adds latency.
+3. np.fft.fft(raw_samp) calls the FFT which is fast but then it is looped over many times in a loop it makes the loop slow.
+4. writing the data on the disk as it is being processed, this could be done in packages instead.

+### Fixes ###
+#### 1. Batch calculation (Vectorize)
+Instead of calling the FFT one-by-one, we want to stack multiple samples and process it in one go
+#### 2. FFTW through pyFFTW
+Using a much faster fft library

+#### 3. Power of two FFT size

+#### 4. Outsourcing the FFT to the GPU??
+gpu or parallel calculation

+#### 5. Increase the accuracy of the calculation
+Apply a window

+# Time is not real !! ??
+Well the time axis in the original is not a ture representation of time, its mearly a aproximation of the time passed.